nverchev/drytorch/docs/tutorials/getting_started.md

 DRYTorch provides default implementations for the core components of a typical ML workflow.
-Below we briefly summarize the main functionalities:
+Below, we briefly summarize the main functionalities:

 - **DataLoader:**
   A data loader with “smart loading” behavior that adapts automatically when